Episode

 .

-to kneel quickly to stop the chain reaction.
-Both teams get down
+Kirk has to kneel quickly to stop the chain reaction.
+Both teams get down and

-to move under the low poles.
-It requires extra effort for all of
+large frames to move under the low poles.
+It requires extra effort for all of them)

 .